metaplex-foundation/developer-hub/src/pages/umi/toolbox.md

 ### Create Token If Missing

-This instruction creates a new Token account if and only if it does not already exist.
-This is useful if a subsequent instruction requires a Token account but we do not know whether it already exists or not.
-This instruction can be used to ensure the Token account exists without having to fetch it first on the client side.
+This instruction creates a new Token account only if it doesn't already exist.
+It's particularly useful when a subsequent instruction requires a Token account, but you’re unsure whether it already exists.
+This instruction ensures the Token account's existence without needing to fetch it on the client side.

-Whilst this instruction works with both associated Token accounts and regular Token accounts, it's important to note that it will only be able to create an associated Token account if the token account does not already exist.
-Therefore we can have the following situations:

-- The token account is an **associated token account**.
+Here’s how it works:
 - If the account exists, the instruction succeeds and does nothing.
 - If the account does not exist, the instruction succeeds and creates the associated token account.
-- The token account is a **regular token account** — i.e. non-associated.
-  - If the account exists, the instruction succeeds and does nothing.
-  - If the account does not exist, the instruction fails.

-{% dialect-switcher title="Create token if missing" %}
+{% totem %}

-{% dialect title="JavaScript" id="js" %}
+{% totem-accordion title="Code Example" %}

 ```ts
 import { transactionBuilder } from '@metaplex-foundation/umi'